Skip to main content

 IV.
 The Six Step Approach to Complex Multisystem Care

-For patients who do not fit cleanly into one playbook, the six step approach below applies across the board.
+For patients who do not fit neatly into one playbook, the six step approach below applies across the board.

 Step 1: Map the Dominant Pattern